inspexAuditor/Inspex-Slither-Plugin/README.md

 ### Integrate into Slither

-The plugins are built from official Slihter's plugin template.
-The installer will attempt to install the plugin into cuurent python environment, which could have an error about the installer trying to write file without the permission.
-We are strongly suggest you install the plugins in a virtual environment.
+The plugins are built from official Slither's plugin template.
+The installer will attempt to install the plugin into current python environment, which could have an error about the installer trying to write files without the permission.
+We strongly suggest you installing the plugins in a virtual environment.

-The official Slihter's repository has already come with a virtual environment.
-You can use that to create a virtual environment solely for pluing-installed slither.
+The official Slither's repository has already come with a virtual environment.
+You can use it to create a virtual environment solely for plugin-installed slither.

 **Use Slither's env**
 ```bash